Applying for Financial Aid

 Our Federal School Code is 009333.

-Students should aim to submit their financial aid application and any required missing information to the Office of Financial Assistance no later than to the following dates each term; however, earlier is better!
+Students should aim to submit any required missing information to the Office of Financial Assistance no later than to the following dates each term; however, earlier is better!

 - Fall: November 15